How Your Feet Impact Knee and Hip Pain

 The Right Shoe Regimen

 Healthy shoes play a significant role in knee and hip pain management.
-Here are a few tips on the importance of wearing good shoes.
+Here are a few tips on orthopedic shoes and why you should wear them.

 • Never wear heels over two inches high.
 Heels increase the risk of knee joint degeneration.